joeSirio/TimeTracker/README.md

 # Time Tracker

 This is a recreation of existing time tracker applications.
-The frontend is created using react.js and will retrieve data from an api created in .net 6.
+The frontend is created using react.js and will retrieve data from an api created in python using flask.

 ## Goal